Contributing to WifiForge - Developer Documentation and Guidelines

 Development Philosophy

-• Safety First: All development must maintain virtual environment isolation and prevent real-world network interaction
+• Safety First: All development should maintain virtual environment isolation and prevent real-world network interaction

-• Educational Focus: Every feature should enhance learning outcomes
+• Educational Focus: Features should enhance learning outcomes

 • Community Driven: Open collaboration with transparent development processes